 The Vehicle DeRIVE suggests a new layer and purpose of mobility in a city exploiting unused spatial resources, redefining new working paradigms.

 “In a dérive one or more persons during a certain period drop their relations, their work and leisure activities, and all their other usual motives for movement and action, and let themselves be drawn by the attractions of the terrain and the encounters they find there.”
 (Guy Debord)

 In his study "Paris et l’agglomération parisienne" Chombart de Lauwe diagrams the limitedness of all the movements made within one year by a student living in a district of Paris.
 Her daily routes outline a small triangle with no significant deviations, moving between school, home and her piano lessons.

-The vehicle monitors a worker's mobility via their mobile phones.
+monitors a worker's mobility via their mobile phones.
 After a while the software suggests a trip to refresh mental resources and to stimulate creativity.
 The vehicle drives autonomously on a route which is calculated from the passengers’ GPS data ensuring locations rarely visited by the passenger are included.
 The body of the vehicle is raised above street level to be independent from traffic speed and to provide an unobstructed view.
 Various lingering spots within the interior provide different perspectives to perceive a changing surrounding.